Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/CompositeValidator.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The validator is ```null```.
+The validator is`null`.

 ### Validate(object instance, ValidationContext validationContext)

-Validates the specified instance and allows the manipulation of the whole validation context.

-    This method can be used to manipulate the whole validation context and the implementation of this is enough.
+Validates the specified instance and allows the manipulation of the whole validation context.This method can be used to manipulate the whole validation context and the implementation of this is enough.

 #### Parameters